pyinvoke/invoke/sites/docs/concepts/configuration.rst

 <http://etcaetera.readthedocs.org/en/latest/howto.html#config-object>`_ object,
 which behaves like a (nested) Python dictionary.
-Invoke references this object when it runs (determining the default behavior of methods like `.Context.run`) and exposes it to users' tasks as `.Context.config`.
+Invoke references this object when it runs (determining the default behavior of methods like `.Context.run`) and exposes it to users' tasks as `.Context.config` and as shorthand attribute access on the `.Context` itself.

 .. _config-hierarchy: